Michael-Mulholland/Graph-Theory-Project/README.md

 <p>A regular expression is a string containing a series of characters, some of which may have a special meaning. <p>

+<p>I decided to do a screencast for my project.
+It is a brief run through of how the program works.
+I have named it GraphTheoryScreencast and it is in the repository.</p>

-<p>I have made more than 50 commits on this project.
-I just want to point out that around 20 of them are commits on updating the README.
-The reason I have around 20 commits on the README is because I forgot about the preview button.
+<p>I have made more than 60 commits on this project.
+I just want to point out that over 20 of them are commits on updating the README/overview.
+The reason I have over 20 commits is because I forgot about the preview button.
 So every change I made, i was commiting it.
 I'm just informing you in case you were thinking that I done it to get a higher number of commits.</p>

 <p>Also, please view the overview.md file in the repository.
 This file explains everything about the project.</p>